Last Updated: March 27, 2021

 IELTS no longer a hindrance for admission to certain Canadian university courses

-A bane about studying in international universities is the requirement for a slew of examinations like the TOEFL, IELTS, GRE, GMAT and the like.
+A bane about studying in international universities is the requirement for a slew of examinations like the TOEFL, IELTS, GRE, GMAT, and the like.
 This often makes it a cumbersome task for students who tend to appear for these tests repeatedly to earn better scores and gain admission into top universities.
-In an effort to make it easier for students to gain admission easily, several universities in Canada have started waiving off the requirement of scores of some of these examinations.
-One popular waiver is that of the IELTS.
+To make it easier for students to gain admission easily, several universities in Canada have started waiving off the requirement of scores of some of these examinations.
+One popular waiver is that of the IELTS/TOEFL (or other language tests).

-Canadian universities have found that students who have completed their degrees from a recognized educational institution and have received their instructions in English often show a good degree of English knowledge - be it reading, writing or speaking skills.
+Canadian universities have found that students who have completed their degrees from a recognized educational institution and have received their instructions in English often show a good degree of English knowledge - be it reading, writing, or speaking skills.
 Hence, they felt it made sense to do away with the requirement of an English language proficiency test like the IELTS that has a minimum score requirement of 6.0, to make it easy for students to apply for higher education in Canada.
+However, the majority of Canadian universities have kept the acceptable IELTS score at 7.0, with no less that 6.5 in every component.

-Top universities that do not require IELTS scores
+Top universities that do not require IELTS score

 - University of Saskatchewan